-In refining the candidate ecosystem species list for further assessment, one ecosystem credit species predicted by the BAM-C was excluded from the BAM-C candidate list.
-A summary of the justification for this exclusion is provided in Table 5.6.
+In refining the candidate ecosystem species list for further assessment, 11 ecosystem credit species predicted by the BAM-C were excluded from the BAM-C candidate list.
+A summary of the justification for these exclusions is provided in Table 5.6.